-In this article, we theorise and develop a posthumanist and new materialist approach to sustainable development policy.
-We trace a humanist and anthropocentric emphasis in policy discussions of ‘sustainable that reaches back almost 50 years, and still underpins recent United Nations (UN) statements on sustainable development.
-This UN approach has tied policies to counter environmental challenges such as anthropogenic climate change firmly to sustaining and extending future human prosperity.
-By contrast, we chart a path beyond humanism and anthropocentrism, to establish a posthumanism environmentalism.
+In this article, we theorize and develop a posthumanist and new materialist approach to sustainable development policy.
+We trace a humanist and anthropocentric emphasis in policy discussions of ‘sustainable’ development that reaches back almost 50 years, and still underpins recent United Nations (UN) statements.
+This UN approach has tied policies to counter environmental challenges such as anthropogenic climate change firmly to sus-taining and extending future human prosperity.
+By contrast, we chart a path beyond humanism and anthropocentrism, to establish a posthumanist environmentalism.
 This acknowledges human matter as an integral (rather than opposed) element within an all-encompassing ‘environment’.
 Posthumanism simultaneously rejects the homogeneity implied by terms such as ‘humanity’ or ‘human species’, as based on a stereotypical ‘human’ that turns out to be white, male and from the global North.
-Instead, ‘posthumans’ are heterogeneous, gaining a diverse range of context-specific capacities with other matter.
-Some of these capacities (such as empathy, altruism, conceptual thinking and modelling futures) are highly unusual and – paradoxically – may be key to addressing the current crises of environmental degradation and anthropogenic climate change.
+Instead, ‘posthumans’ are heterogeneous, gaining a diverse range of context-specific capacities with other mat-ter.
+Some of these capacities (such as empathy, altruism, conceptual thinking and model-ling futures) are highly unusual and – paradoxically – may be key to addressing the current crises of environmental degradation and anthropogenic climate change.